Bottas fastest in Russian Grand Prix practice

 Sainz had hit the barriers in an interrupted first session, damaging his car’s rear wing.

-Mercedes technical director James Allison told Sky Sports television that Hamilton damaged his hard tyres early in the opening session.
+Mercedes technical director James Allison told Sky Sports television that Hamilton, who described his day as “still a work in progress”, damaged his hard tyres early in the opening session.

 “It’s incredibly easy to lock up a tyre and destroy the tyre set for the remainder of the session,” he said.